-In order to compare churn reduction methods we have selected the following four metrics: churn, churn ratio, win-loss ratio, good and bad churn.
+To compare churn reduction methods, we have selected the following four metrics: churn, churn ratio, win-loss ratio, and good and bad churn.
 Churn is the expected amount of disagreements between two models, i.e it is the average number of the labels misclassified between student and teacher.
-Churn Ratio C(f0,f1) / C(f0,f2) where the old model is f0, the new model trained with a methodology is f1, and the new model trained without any methodology is f2.
+Churn Ratio is calculated as C(f0,f1) / C(f0,f2) where the old model is f0, the new model trained with a methodology is f1, and the new model trained without any methodology is f2.
 This is a measure of model improvement, where a lower ratio indicates that the model methodology reduces churn.
-Win loss Ratio (WLR) where the WIN is when the new model is able to correctly classify data points that the old model misclassified.
+Win-loss Ratio (WLR) where the WIN is when the new model is able to correctly classify data points that the old model misclassified.
 LOSS is when the new model misclassified data points that were correctly classified by the old model.
 Good Churn and Bad Churn, this metric divide churn into two categories: good churn—when the teacher's model predicts wrong, but the student's model predicts the correct classes; bad churn - when the predictions of the teacher's model are correct, but the student's model predicts the wrong classes.

 The experiment will be conducted in the Colab, using GPUs.
-In order to ensure reproducibility of the experiment, we will log the details of the experiments with MLFlow.
-This tool allows logging all metrics with parameters as well as artifacts such as models and data used for training.
+To ensure the reproducibility of the experiment, we will log the details of the experiments with MLFlow.
+This tool allows logging all metrics with parameters and artifacts such as models and data used for training.

 Package development

 The main goal for this milestone is to create a python package.
 As mentioned before, the package has to be general and model agnostic, meaning that the teacher and student models can be any python model.
-The process of creating the package will require a few steps: software design, developing core methods compatible with PyTorch framework, extending the package to TensorFlow, and provide interface for further extensibility.
+Creating the package will require a few steps: software design, developing core methods compatible with PyTorch framework, extending the package to TensorFlow, and providing interface for further extensibility.

-In the Software design stage, we will deliver architectural structure.
+In the software design stage, we will deliver an architectural structure.
 We will use UML diagrams for documenting interclass connections.
 During this phase, we will restrict ourselves to the PyTorch library and make sure that the package works as expected.
-In order to make that happen we will develop a set of unit and integration tests using the Pytest framework along with the PyTorch internal testing functionality.
+To make that happen, we will develop a set of unit and integration tests using the Pytest framework and the PyTorch internal testing functionality.

-We are planning to extend the package to be compatible with TensorFlow in order to ensure that the solution covers more use cases.
+We plan to extend the package to be compatible with TensorFlow to ensure that the solution covers more use cases.
 During this phase, we need to find differences and similarities between the two frameworks.
 It may require some refactoring in the initial version of the package.

-Finally, to make our framework truly general we need to develop an extension-based API and provide a code interface.
+Finally, to make our framework truly general, we need to develop an extension-based API and provide a code interface.
 This step will guarantee that new frameworks will be compatible with our code base.

 Work on a novel method

 The final milestone is the development of a novel prediction churn reduction method.
-After we have worked on the existing methods and package creation we will have a strong foundation to start working on a new churn reduction approach.
+After we have worked on the existing methods and package creation, we will have a strong foundation to start working on a new churn reduction approach.
 This milestone will be divided into sprints at the beginning of the second semester since we do not have enough information to develop a plan of actions at this stage.